nuxt-modules/tailwindcss/docs/content/en/options.md

 ---
 title: Options
 description: 'You can configure the module easily with the tailwindcss property.'
-position: 5
+position: 3
-category: Guide
+category: Getting started
-categoryPosition: 2
 ---

 You can configure the module by using the `tailwindcss` property in the `nuxt.config.js`: